-For public housing residents, the following specifics apply: 1.
+For RAD PBV applicants and Cabrini/RRC applicants, the following specifics apply: 1.
 The applicant must be current in rent and electric bills.
 All past due bills in these two areas must be paid prior to approval; 2.
 Rent is due on the 1st of the month and is considered late on the 5th of the month.
 Timely payment of rent shall mean no more than four rent payments made beyond the 10th of the month in a calendar year.

-For non-public housing tenants, gross monthly household income must be at least two times the scheduled monthly rent for a unit.
+For non-RAD PBV and Cabrini/RRC applicants, gross monthly household income must be at least two times the scheduled monthly rent for a unit.
 For example, a household must have income of at least \$800 to qualify for a unit with rent of \$400.
-For public housing tenants, the tenant portion of rent for the unit will be set at 30% of the household's monthly adjusted gross income, and there are no minimum income requirements.
+For RAD PBV and Cabrini/RRC applicants, the tenant portion of rent for the unit will be set at 30% of the household's monthly adjusted gross income, and there are no minimum income requirements.

 All tenants will be responsible for paying the unit's electricity, and if a tenant receives a utility allowance, it will be taken into account when determining the tenant portion of rent.
-Public housing tenants will receive a utility allowance.
-Public housing tenants reporting zero income must provide an estimate of monthly expenses for food, beverages, transportation, childcare, etc.
+RAD PBV and Cabrini/RRC applicants will receive a utility allowance.
+RAD PBV and Cabrini/RRC applicants reporting zero income must provide an estimate of monthly expenses for food, beverages, transportation, childcare, etc.

-A. Documentation of income: Tenant shall demonstrate ability to pay rent, with the exception of eligible public housing tenants.
-The development of Parkside Nine Phase II was financed in part through various federal and state housing programs.
-These include, during any applicable tax credit compliance period, federal low income housing tax credits under Section 42 of the Internal Revenue Code, donation tax credits issued by the City of Chicago, a loan from the City of Chicago, loans from Chicago Housing Authority (CHA) and assistance from the CHA.
+A. Documentation of income: Tenant shall demonstrate ability to pay rent, with the exception of eligible RAD PBV and Cabrini/RRC applicants.
+The development of Parkside 4 Phase 2 was financed in part through various federal and state housing programs.
+These include, during any applicable tax credit compliance period, federal low income housing tax credits under Section 42 of the Internal Revenue Code, donation tax credits issued by the Illinois Housing Development Authority, tax-exempt bonds issued by the City of Chicago, a loan from the City of Chicago, a TIF grant from the City of Chicago, a loan from Chicago Housing Authority (CHA) and assistance from the CHA.

-As a result of the requirements imposed by the various funding sources and programs, household income cannot exceed 50% of the Area Median Income (AMI) for 18 of the units and household income cannot exceed 60% of AMI for 69 of the units.
-However, HUD assisted households in Parkside Nine Phase II will not have their lease terminated for failure to meet household income requirements and student eligibility rules.
+As a result of the requirements imposed by the various funding sources and programs, household income cannot exceed 50% of the Area Median Income (AMI) for 46 of the units, household income cannot exceed 60% of AMI for 18 of the units, household income cannot exceed 80% of AMI for 2 of the units.
+36 of the units will have no income restriction and be offered at market rate.
+However, HUD assisted households in Parkside 4 Phase 2 will not have their lease terminated for failure to meet household income requirements and student eligibility rules.
 No cosigners will be accepted, however, there can be more than one head of household, co-leaseholder or leaseholder for a unit.
 All applicant households must submit documentation regarding the income and assets of all household members to meet tax-credit requirements.
 The documents include but are not limited to the following: pay stubs, bank statements, SSI award letters, and court- ordered child support agreements.
 All income must be documented with information that is less than 90 days old.
 Applications showing only cash income and no tax returns nor pay stubs will not be approved.